-Including these measures in Tables 5 and 6 (see Appendix Tables B13 and B14) shows the same pattern, as does including it in our analysis of the settlement boundary effect and RD design.
-Importantly, including both the underpopulated segment dummy variable and average population density on the straight-line path shows only the former having an effect (Appendix Table B17), suggesting this effect is specific to crossing underpopulated spaces.
+&lt;sup>58As before we compare the change in the boundary effect using the estimates in the restricted sample of average population density on the straight-line path shows only the former having an effect (Appendix Table B17), suggesting this effect is specific to crossing underpopulated spaces.

 We should note that our safety results are not specific enough to test whether these concerns are held by the women trainees, their families, or communities at large.
-Such distinctions are hard to isolate conceptually since what may start as a community concern may eventually get internalized by individuals and/or households.
+Such distinctions are hard to isolate conceptually since what may start as a community concern may eventually get internalized by individuals and households or vice versa.
 In survey questions about barriers to taking the course asked prior to any take-up decision, women from villages with training centers were far less likely to cite disapproval from their own household members, extended family, other women, and individuals in the village, suggesting that all may matter (see Appendix Table B18).
 And in surveys after voucher submission, women in VBT villages were 9.2 percentage points less likely to cite other household members not wanting her to apply as the reason for not submitting a voucher.
 Overall, it is likely that individual, household, and community perceptions of safety are all at play here.